AnotherDaniel/up-trustable-release/trustable/trustable_notes.md

 In any TSF related documents of text snippets, the letters `XYZ` are meant to denote the project TSF is being applied to; to avoid unnecessary changes to this upstream content, we've left the `XYZ` placeholders in place, and ask the reader/reviewer to mentally replace them with `uProtocol (Rust components)`.

-This project by it's nature is working off and with the [`Trustable Software Framework` (TSF)](https://gitlab.com/CodethinkLabs/trustable/trustable), specifically we are using the tools provided by that project and we are referencing and currenty copy-including the Trustable Tenets and Assertions published by that project, which is licensed under `CC-BY-SA-4.0`.
+This project by its nature is working off and with the [`Trustable Software Framework` (TSF)](https://gitlab.com/CodethinkLabs/trustable/trustable).
+Specifically we are using the tools provided by that project and we are referencing and currenty copy-including the Trustable Tenets and Assertions published by that project, which is licensed under `CC-BY-SA-4.0`.
 Any contents included in this repository that is taken from TSF is made available under that same license (`CC-BY-SA-4.0`).

 ## Approach